open-risk/equinox/docs/source/index.rst

   :alt: equinox Logo
   :align: left

-**Equinox** is an open source platform for collecting and reporting risk and sustainability information about project finance.
+**Equinox** is an open source platform for sustainable portfolio management.
 Equinox implements and integrates a number of regulatory or industry standards that cover the space of GHG emissions attribution and reporting and ESG risk analysis.

 The full list of implemented standards is in :ref:`References`

-.. note:: The equinox project is still in its early phases and is not yet suitable for deployment.
+.. note:: The equinox project is still in its development phase and is not yet suitable for production deployments.

 Overview